-Can you tell us about being involved with Magic of the Musicals at Royal Albert Hall?
+Can you tell us about being involved with Magic at the Musicals at Royal Albert Hall?

-This was a wonderful experience and a privileged way to round off my Matilda journey.
-I was invited to return soon after my final show to perform at this event with a group of ex maggots (ex Matilda casts are all maggots!).
+This was a wonderful experience and a privileged way to round off my Royal Shakespeare Company’s Matilda The Musical journey.
+I was invited to return soon after my final show to perform at this event with a group of ex maggots (ex Royal Shakespeare Company’s Matilda The Musical casts are all maggots!).
 It was so great to be together at this beautiful venue.
 I remember being wowed at the size of it and how many people were watching.
 I felt tiny!
 We sang Revolting Children – but we sang to a live orchestra and we had to stand and sing it without doing the usual dance routine that we would do in the show.
 It was quite powerful to stand and sing it to the huge audience and be amongst musical theatre greats.
 I really enjoyed the whole experience and being there to watch and listen to the other performers.
-It is definitely something I’ll never forget, and I’m very grateful to everyone involved in the RSC Matilda family for involving me in it.
+It is definitely something I’ll never forget, and I’m very grateful to everyone involved in the Royal Shakespeare Company’s Matilda The Musical family for involving me in it.

 Do you have a favourite musical to watch?